Nutley Public Schools

 Nutley Public Schools are a comprehensive community public school district that serves students in kindergarten through twelfth grade from Nutley, in Essex County, in the U.S. state of New Jersey.

 As of the 2022–23 school year, the district, comprised of seven schools, had an enrollment of 4,072 students and 324.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.3:1.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "FG", the fourth-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "FG", the fourth-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Awards and recognition

 The district was selected as one of the top "100 Best Communities for Music Education in America 2005" by the American Music Conference.

 The NAMM Foundation named the district in its 2008 survey of the "Best Communities for Music Education", which included 110 school districts nationwide.
 The district was also named in the NAMM Foundation's 2009 survey of the "Best Communities for Music Education", which included 124 school districts nationwide.
 It also attained this honor in 2010, 2011 and 2013.

 Nutley's schools, much like other Essex county communities, compete in various academic competitions on town, county, state, and even national levels.
 Popular in both the elementary and middle schools is the "Academically Speaking" county competition, which tests knowledge of almost all subjects and pits a carefully selected town-wide team against others from neighboring municipalities such as Bloomfield, Livingston, and Montclair.

 Nutley's teams have routinely finished in the semi-finals or finals, and their middle school team won for the first time in 2007.
 It also won the competition in 2012.
 Nutley also sends two representatives to compete for a spot in the Scripps National Spelling Bee and one for the National Geographic Bee.
 They have an active "Forensics" program in both the middle and elementary schools, in which talented students dramatize famous fictional works, and finish well in the semi-statewide MathCounts competition, finishing in the top half among some of the top schools in northern New Jersey two years running.